Elastic community organizer guide

 Overview

 At Elastic, community matters.
-Our users and contributors have helped to ensure that Elasticsearch, Kibana, Beats, and Logstash are more than just code — they are free and open tools that people love to use, and love to talk about!
+Our users and contributors have helped to ensure that Elasticsearch, Kibana, Beats, and Logstash are more than just code — they are open source tools that people love to use, and love to talk about!

 Participating in a user group can be an incredibly rewarding way to contribute not only to the Elastic Community, but also to the community in which you live or work — whether you're looking to gain public speaking experience, trying to earn points for the Elastic Contributor Program, interested in networking with devs and tech professionals in your area, or wanting to give back to your local tech community.
 Our Community members are what makes Elastic unique and we are truly grateful for your participation!